MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 This unit covers the attributes of a good friend.
-Emotions.
-Story of the “crazy gang”
+It also discusses emotions and feelings.

 ## A Bear Called Paddington